loulous24/FCSC/FCSC2023/README.md

-# **FCSC 2023 - Write-up**
+# **FCSC 2023 - Write-ups**

-*Par loulous24*
+*By loulous24*

 ## **Contexte**

-This is some write-ups written for the FCSC 2023.
+These are some write-ups written for the FCSC 2023.
 It is the French National CTF for the qualification in the French Team.
 It is organised by ANSSI.

-I got flags in all of the hardware challenges, all except one misc some pwn and other stuff.
+I got the flags of all the hardware challenges, all except one misc some pwn and other stuff.
 Do not hesitate to send me a message if you have a question.

 ![Meme inspiration](wu_files/inspiration.jpg)